Winter School 2020 Extended Deadlines. Application: 23 September 2019. Payment: 21 October 2019.Read More

 Applicants should submit a CV and letter of application (be sure to specify Latin language experience, research topic, and the need for training in paleography and codicology), and the contact information for one letter of recommendation using the following link: http://apply.interfolio.com/63202

 Payment instructions will be sent upon confirmation of acceptance.
-Deadline for tuition payments is September 20, 2019.
+Extended Deadline for tuition payments is now October 21, 2019.

 All questions may be directed to: Dr. David T. Gura, Curator, Ancient and Medieval Manuscripts, University of Notre Dame (email@example.com).

 “The Ovidian Allegorical Schoolbook: Arnulf of Orléans and John of Garland Take Over a Thirteenth Century Manuscript,” Pecia (2017): 7-43 is now available online: https://doi.org/10.1484/J.PECIA.5.116320